Skip to main content

 Dinner Menu

-Milburn Golf and Country Club will serve the following meal at our dinner meeting: Chili Glaze Salmon with rice pilaf and asparagus.
-Dessert will be Caramel Butterscotch Cake.
+Milburn Golf and Country Club will serve the following meal at our dinner meeting: Mediterranean Chicken Roulade with lemon basil sauce, asparagus, and roasted potatoes.
+Dessert will be the Chef’s choice.
 All dinners are served with house salad with Milburn house dressing, sliced bread, iced tea, water, and coffee.

 Click here for a summary of our dinner meeting.